 Is firmness a good thing?
 Well, the firmer the gel, the more it holds its shape.
 The softer the gel, the less it holds its shape.
 The caveat here is that the softer the gel, the more it will resemble the “feel” of natural breast tissue.
 So a more cohesive implant will feel firmer and hold its shape better, whereas a less cohesive implant will feel softer, better resembling the feel of a natural breast but will not hold its shape as well as a more cohesive silicone gel implant.
 So as you increase cohesiveness, you get better preservation of shape, but at the expense of softness.
 And if you decrease cohesiveness, you get less preservation of shape, but increase the softness of the implant.
 It’s a trade-off that you balance based upon your personal preferences.
 There is no wrong decision here.
 You will achieve great results with any of the silicone gel implants, but you can optimize that result for your own personal preference now with the different options currently available to you.

 So which is best for you?
 That is a matter of personal preference.
 Is shape more important than feel (softness), or is it the other way around?
 That isn’t to say that you totally sacrifice one for the other, you can get great shape and feel with any of the silicone gel implants, but in order to optimize one, you may need to give way on the other.
 Feel the difference in the implants.
-The more natural tissue that you have to start with, the less you will be able to perceive the difference in firmness when the implant is inside your breast, A breast with more tissue to start with may also mitigate the ability to see the difference in shape as well.
-When I say shape, I am speaking of not only round versus teardrop, but also round versus round where one implant is soft and the silicone gel tends to settle to the bottom of the implant shell (bag), leaving it empty up top, versus a firmer round implant with more upper implant fullness and less at the bottom.
-Don’t get yourself crazy here – this is where Dr. Epstein, an experienced breast implant surgeon, will listen to your desires and help you better navigate through all the options to find the implant that best suits your needs and goals to produce breasts that look and feel as you desire that they should.
+The more natural tissue that you have to start with, the less you will be able to perceive the difference in firmness when the implant is inside your breast.
+A breast with more tissue to start with may also mitigate the ability to see the difference in shape as well.
+When I say shape, I am speaking of not only round versus teardrop, but also round versus round where one implant is soft and the silicone gel tends to settle to the bottom of the implant shell (bag), leaving the upper breast less full, versus a firmer round implant with more upper breast fullness and less fullness at the bottom.
+Don’t get yourself crazy here – this is I, as an experienced breast implant surgeon, will listen to your desires and help you better navigate through all the options to find the implant that best suits your needs and goals to produce breasts that look and feel as you desire that they should.

 Inspira® responsive non-gummy